phpthinktank/blast-orm/README.md

 ## Features

+ - Data and relation mapper _since 0.1_
- - Decoupled entities as POPO's (Plain-old PHP objects)
+ - Decoupled entities as POPO's (Plain-old PHP objects) _since 0.3_
- - Auto-Suggesting entity definition as well as configure custom definition
+ - Auto-Suggesting entity definition as well as configure custom definition _since 0.5_
- - Data hydration to entity and vice versa
+ - Data hydration to entity and vice versa _since 0.5_
- - Repository contracted to a single entity class
+ - Repository contracted to a single entity class _since 0.5_
- - Data and relation mapper
+ - Integration of fields from definition _since 0.5.2_
+ - Field type aware converting _since 0.5.2_

-## Upcoming in 0.6
+## Upcoming features

  - Unit of Work - Entity-aware transactions
  - Identity map - Reduce load by storing entity by primary key
  - Saveable relations
- - Integration of fields and indexes from definition
+ - Integration of indexes from definition
- - Field type aware converting

 ## Install

 ### Using Composer